pga03/docs-first-discovery/src/documents/attachTooltipOnLang.md

 ## Grades

 The base [grades](http://docs.fluidproject.org/infusion/development/ComponentGrades.html)
-used by the the First Discovery Editor:
+used by the Attach Tooltip On Lang:

 * [`gpii.firstDiscovery.attachTooltip`](attachTooltip.md)